This document is relevant for: Inf1, Inf2, Trn1, Trn2, Trn3

 Amazon Q

-Use Q Developer as your Neuron Expert for general Neuron technical guidance and to jumpstart your NKI kernel developement.
+Use Kiro, Quick, and Amazon Q in the AWS console as your Neuron Experts for general Neuron technical guidance and to jumpstart your NKI kernel developement.

 Guidelines for Quality Results